taylorbf/distributed-music-workshop/README.md

 ### Basics

-In any template folder, you can start the rhizome server with
+In any template folder using rhizome — such as the 1-to-n, n-to-1, and n-to-n templates — you can start the rhizome server by running the following command in your Terminal/Shell.

 ```
 rhizome config.js
 ```

-You *may* need to use sudo to run this with admin privileges, depending on your computer settings:
+You may need to use sudo to run this with admin privileges, depending on your computer settings:

 ```
 sudo rhizome config.js